anweshachakraborty17/Crime-Data-Analysis-using-Data-Mining/README.md

 Instruction to run this applcation:
 --------------------------------------
-Just double click on run the "index.html" to run this application.
+Just double click or run the "index.html" to run this application.